DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

         - OIDC uses the OAuth framework for authorization and builds on the OpenID technologies for authentication
     - 📝OpenID on its own provides authentication but doesn’t include profile information.
 However OpenID Connect provides both authentication and profile information
 - 5.6.2 Security Assertion Markup Language (SAML)
-    - 🏔️**Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to 📝exchange authentication and authorization (AA) information between federated orgs
+    - 🏔️**Security Assertion Markup Language (SAML)**: an open XML-based standard commonly used to 📝exchange authentication and authorization (AA) information between federated orgs, particularly for browser-based SSO.
     - it is used to make authorization and authentication data on first access
     - SAML provides SSO capabilities for browser access
     - SAML Integration: 🔃 User attempts to access 3rd part application ➡️ SAML integrated 3rd party solution sends a redirect to SSO URL ➡️ Browser accesses SSO URL and sends to Home organisation (IDP) ➡️ Home organisation authenticates user and sends SAML response to web browser ➡️ Browser sends SAML response to integrated 3rd party solution ➡️ SAML responsie is verified and user is logged on to the 3rd party organisation.